-10. Sale of Textbooks and Other Course Materials to Students.
+13. Sale of Textbooks and Other Course Materials to Students.
 Under no circumstances should the faculty member engage in the direct sale of textbooks or other course materials to students.
-This restriction does not limit the freedom of faculty members to assign their own textbooks or other materials or to develop course materials that can be sold through the bookstore or other suppliers.
+Faculty members who wish to assign textbooks or other course materials that they authored or edited as part of a Clemson University course must first complete a written disclosure form identifying the economic interest they may have in the textbook or materials.
+This disclosure form should be submitted to the faculty member's Department chair - or if the faculty member is the Department Chair to their Dean - for final approval in accordance with the SC Ethics Act.
+This restriction does not limit the freedom of faculty members to develop course materials that can be sold through the bookstore or other suppliers.

-G. Professional Responsibility Toward Colleagues
+E. Professional Responsibility Toward Colleagues